annahdo/exploring_directions/README.md

 * `LogReg`: Logistic regression on contrastive sentence pairs
 * `Random`: Random drawn samples from Gaussian distribution as a baseline

-We check the cosine similarity between these directions.
+We check the cosine similarity between these directions (for layer 15).

 <img src="plots/cos_similarity_Llama-2-7b-chat-hf_layer_15.png" width="500">